asherao/DCS-DTC-Mission-Planning-Software/README.md

-# DCS-DTC-Mission-Planning-Software
+# DCS-DTC-Mission-Planning-System
-Welcome to DCS DTC Mission planning Software (DMPS)!
+Welcome to DCS DTC Mission planning System (DMPS)!
 1. Download the zip folder containing DMPS.
 2. Extract the zip folder using winrar, winzip, 7zip, or etc.
 3. If you would like to use the "Get DCS Coords" feature: